ahn-nath/Java-Recommendation-System/README.md

 The system uses a number of tools to work properly:

-- [Java][java] - a class-based, object-oriented programming languag.
+- [Java][java] - a class-based, object-oriented programming language.
 - CSV files with data about [user ratings](/data/ratings.csv) and [rated movies](/data/ratedmoviesfull.csv).

 ## Adittional